The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Simulations Using Data from a Latin American Department Store

 The earlier results shown for a specific SKU was used to illustrate the experimental setup.
-Now we show aggregate experimental results over all the SKU's.

-There are $974$ different SKU's, carried in $21$ different warehouses over the country.
-For any fixed scaling factor, we first compute the average performance over different SKU's.
+Now we show aggregate experimental results over all the SKUs.
+There are $974$ different SKUs, carried in $21$ different warehouses over the country.
+For any fixed scaling factor, we compute the average performance over different SKUs.

-We compute our \textbf{Random-Threshold} algorithm in the following manner.
-We take 21 evenly-spaced percentiles\footnote{Note that some SKU's are only stored in a subset of them, say, only 6 warehouses.
-And we take 6 evenly-spaced percentiles.} of the threshold distribution $F$, that is, we take the 21 thresholds defined by $F^{-1}(0), F^{-1}(0.05), ..., F^{-1}(0.95),F^{-1}(1)$.
-These are 21 natural thresholds to be implemented over the 21 warehouses.
+We implement our \textbf{Random-Threshold} algorithm in the following three ways.
+The first implementation involves independently generating a random threshold for each SKU and for each warehouse.
+The second implementation involves generating evenly-spaced percentiles of the threshold distribution $F$ across different warehouses.
+For the $21$ different warehouses, we take 21 evenly-spaced percentiles\footnote{Note that some SKUs are only stored in a subset of them, say, only 6 warehouses.
+And we take 6 evenly-spaced percentiles.} of the threshold distribution $F$, that is, we take the 21 thresholds defined by $F^{-1}(0), F^{-1}(\frac{1}{21}), ..., F^{-1}(\frac{20}{21})$.
 Then we randomly permute them and assign them over the 21 warehouses, making accept/reject decisions at each warehouse based on the assigned threshold (scaled by the starting inventory).
-We then average the fulfillment ratios over the warehouses to determine the performance for a specific SKU.
-Finally we take an outer average over many independent random permutations of warehouses to define a final performance ratio for each SKU.

-We compare our performance against the (deterministic) revenue from the greedy first-come-first-serve policy, named \textbf{FCFS}; the expected revenue from the algorithm suggested in \citet{han2015randomized}, named \textbf{HKM15}; and the deterministic revenues of $10$ fixed-threshold algorithms, named \textbf{Fixed-Thresholds}.
-The fixed thresholds are re-scaled to be $3\%, 5\%, 10\%, 15\%, 20\%, 30\%, 40\%, 50\%, 60\%, 80\%$ of the initial capacity.
-The results are shown in Figure~\ref{fig:computational2}, where we have divided all the numbers by its corresponding offline optimal integer packing.
-The performance of the Fixed-Thresholds algorithms have a decreasing performance ratio with respect to their thresholds.
-FCFS, if we interpret it as a threshold policy with threshold equal to zero, has the best performance.
-Interestingly, we integrate the CDF function and find the expected threshold suggested by our Random-Threshold policy to be roughly $28\%$ -- and the performance of our Random-Threshold policy coincides to be between the $20\%$ and $30\%$ curves of the Fixed-Thresholds policies.

-Again, we see that when inventory is either very small or very large, FCFS and the Fixed-Thresholds whose thresholds are small, they all achieve near-optimal performance.
-We find that the FCFS policy has the best average-case performance ratio.
-And the higher thresholds we increase for the Fixed-Thresholds, the worse performance it yields.
+The third implementation involves independently generating one single percentile for each SKU, and use this percentile for all warehouses.
+These three implementations all have very similar performance.
+These three implementations are referred to as Random-Threshold 1, Random-Threshold 2, and Random-Threshold 3.